Sound Solutions for Churches with High Ceilings and Reverberant Acoustics

 • Very high ceilings.

-• Long architectural layouts.
+• Long interior spaces.

 • Concrete or stone walls.